Gordon Ryan: 2022

 In September 2022, Gordon competed at ADCC both in the +99 kg division and in the superfight against André Galvão.
 It was the first time in the history of ADCC that a competitor that was scheduled to do the superfight also fought at a weight division.
 Gordon proceeded to clear his weight class with victories over Heikki Jussila, Victor Hugo, Roosevelt Sousa and Nick Rodriguez to win gold.
 He also had the fastest submission in the history of ADCC against Roosevelt Sousa, where he submitted Sousa via outside heel hook in 11 seconds.
 Later that weekend, Ryan faced Galvão in a highly anticipated match in grappling history and won via rear naked choke.
 Gordon became the first grappler in ADCC history to become champion in three different weight classes and he defeated André Galvão, who had not lost a match since 2017.

 On December 15, 2022, Ryan was scheduled to compete against Vinny Magalhães in the main event of UFC Fight Pass Invitational 3.
 Magalhães withdrew from the event on short notice and was replaced by Ryan's former teammate Nick Rodriguez.
 Ryan went on to win the match by fastest escape time in EBI overtime.

+Ryan published his first book "Top Game: Domination in the World of Jiu-Jitsu."
+His autobiography received mix reviews and was published by DartFrog Books.